Hypoglycemia

 As soon as the first signs of hypoglycemia appear:

-- Check blood glucose with a blood glucose meter as soon as possible.
+- Check blood glucose with a blood glucose meter.

-- If blood glucose is lower than 4 mmol/L (or if you cannot check), take action:
+- If blood glucose is below 4 mmol/L (or if you cannot check blood glucose), take action:

 - Immediately ingest one dose of fast-acting glucose (see table below).